Kapendev/joka/README.md

 Because I can do manual memory management.

+### Why are you not using X feature?

+Because I prefer to support older compilers and keep my code C-like.

 ### Why not use X nogc library?

+Because it's one less dependency for me to manage.
-I like code that looks like C, but most people write code that looks like C++.
+I also prefer code that looks like C, whereas most people write code that looks like C++.

-Why can't the world be a better place?
+* Most of them love RAII.
+I don't.
 * Most of them love templates.
 I don't.
-* Most of them love compiler flags.
+* Most of them love compile time flags.
 I don't.
-* Most of them like RAII stuff.
-I don't.
-* Most of them like long compile times.
-I don't.

-I love to complain about things, so don't take anything here seriously.
+I like to complain about things, so yeah.
+If you love templates, then use them.
+I support you.